HISPlayer/UnrealAndroid-SDK/introduction.md

 * OpenGL ES3

 ### Multistream is not supported for Android platform.
-### When using the HISPlayer Android SDK, please set your Windows editor targeted RHIs to Directx11.

 ## Unreal 4 for Android Minimum SDK Version:
 * 19 (KitKat)

 ## Unreal 4 for Windows Requirements:
 * Visual Studio 2017 v15.6 or later (recommended), Visual Studio 2019

 ## Unreal 5 for Windows Requirements:
 * Visual Studio 2022

 ## Unreal Android Compatibility Table

 | Unreal Version | 5.2    | 4.27    | 4.26.2    |